Exo-TiC/ExoTiC-LD/docs/source/views/quick_start.rst

 Quick start
 ===========

-After installing the code and downloading the accompanying data (see :doc:`installation <installation>`) you are ready to calculate limb-darkening coefficients.
+After installing the code (see :doc:`installation <installation>`) you are ready to calculate limb-darkening coefficients.
 Below we demonstrate a minimal example.

 First, we define the stellar parameters and which stellar models to use in the computation.

 .. code-block:: python

-    # Path to the downloaded data.
+    # Path to store stellar and instrument data.
-    ld_data_path = 'path/to/exotic_ld_data'
+    ld_data_path = 'exotic_ld_data'

     # Stellar models grid.
     ld_model = 'mps1'